Harassment and abuse in sport

 HARASSMENT AND ABUSE IN SPORT

-Despite the well known benefits of sport, it can also make a negative impact on athletes’ heath, welfare and integrity through harassment and abuse.
+Despite the well-known benefits of sports, they can also hurt athletes’ health, welfare, and integrity through harassment and abuse.

-Harassment and abuse often results from an abuse of authority, and can be based on any grounds including race, religion, color, creed, ethnic origin, physical attributes, gender, sexual orientation, age, disability, socio-economic status and athletic ability.
-They can occur in sports environment or internet as a one-off incident or as a series of incidents.
-Harassment and abuse can be deliberate, unsolicited and coercive.
+Harassment and abuse often result from an abuse of authority and can be based on any grounds including race, religion, color, creed, ethnic origin, physical attributes, gender, sexual orientation, age, disability, socio-economic status, and athletic ability.
+They can occur in a sports environment or internet as a one-off incident or as a series of incidents.
+Harassment and abuse can be deliberate, unsolicited, and coercive.

-• Psychological abuse refers to any treatment or unwelcome act – including confinement, isolation, verbal assault, humiliation, intimidation and infantilisation – that may diminish the athlete’s sense of identity, dignity and self-worth.
+- Psychological abuse refers to any treatment or unwelcome act – including confinement, isolation, verbal assault, humiliation, intimidation, and infantilization – that may diminish the athlete’s sense of identity, dignity, and self-worth.

 PREVALENCE, RISKS AND CONSEQUENCES

-Harassment and abuse occurs in all sports and at all levels.
+Harassment and abuse occur in all sports and at all levels.

-Harassment and abuse can have serious negative impacts on athletes’ physical, social and psychological health.
-It may cause impaired performance and athlete drop-out It may also may lead to psychosomatic illness, anxiety, depression, substance abuse, self-harm and suicide.
+Harassment and abuse can have serious negative impacts on athletes’ physical, social, and psychological health.
+It may cause impaired performance and athlete drop-out It may also lead to psychosomatic illness, anxiety, depression, substance abuse, self-harm, and suicide.
 The effects of harassment and abuse can persist long after the athlete has left their sport.

 Passive attitudes, non-intervention, and denial and/or silence by people in positions of power all increase the psychological harm caused by harassment and abuse.
 Lack of action from bystanders also gives victims the impression that harassment and abusive behavior are legally and socially acceptable, and/or that those in sport are powerless to speak out against it.